This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is an independently owned community pharmacy.
 The pharmacy is on a small parade of local shops and businesses in Greenford.
 It dispenses prescriptions.
 And it has a selection of over‐the‐counter medicines and other pharmacy related products for sale.
+The pharmacy provides a range of services including a travel vaccination service.
+And a flu and Covid vaccination service.
 And it can provide medicines in multi-compartment compliance packs for people who need them.

 Inspection summary findings